It seems like only yesterday that all 424,400 acres of Frederick County, Maryland were going to be bulldozed over into one monstrous suburban sprawl.

 Do our elected officials have the political will to plan that far ahead to address this looming problem?
 Other than one member of the BOCC, so far they have no even admitted that there is a problem.

-Now, these stats may get a break for a year or so due to the current slowdown in the economy (as I show in the chart on the right), but that will not last forever … and usually when a housing market has been held down for a while the pent-up demand eats up inventory fairly quickly as things stabilize.
+Now, these stats may get a break for a year or so due to the current slowdown in the economy, but that will not last forever … and usually when a housing market has been held down for a while the pent-up demand eats up inventory fairly quickly as things stabilize.

 Personally I think the chances of our BOCC changing their tune to part-take in approving their share of 1,400 units a year is very unlikely.
 It is clear to many that they are so proud of their plan that they refuse to acknowledge the issue.
 Instead they continue to look for opportunities to close every gap in the subdivision and zoning regs no matter how minute it may be.
 The layer of restrictions are so complex that I am not even sure a bunch of fresh BOCC faces could unravel then … that is if they wanted to.